OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

     $ ssh <username>@cbrglogin2.molbiol.ox.ac.uk

     (replace <username> with your username)

-Or for microsoft remote desktop:

-    - open microsoft remote desktop
-    - click on your session
-    - Open a terminal (click on terminal symbol on bar at the very top of the screen)

 **2) Now go to your home directory and lets set up a directory for your conda installation**